radhas-priya/string-manipulator-npm/Contributing.md

 If you have any questions or need further assistance, feel free to reach out to the project maintainers at priyaaryark@gmail.com     (mailto:priyaaryark@gmail.com).

-Thank you for contributing to string-manipulator!
+Thank you for contributing to string-manipulation-latest!